qemu/qemu-web/support.md

 about a specifically packaged version of QEMU.
-The QEMU developers are generally concerned with the latest release and the current state of the [master branch](https://gitlab.com/qemu-project/qemu) and do not provide support for QEMU binaries shipped by Linux distributions.
+The QEMU developers are generally concerned with the latest release and the current state of the [master branch](https://gitlab.com/qemu-project/qemu) and do not provide support for older releases or QEMU binaries shipped by third party distributions.

 Questions about complex configurations of networking and storage are usually met with a recommendation to use management tools like